ni/nimi-python/docs/nidigital/class.rst

-            .. tip:: This method requires repeated capabilities.
-If called directly on the nidigital.Session object, then the method will use all repeated capabilities in the session.
+            .. tip:: This method can be called for specific sites within your :py:class:`nidigital.Session` object.
-                You can specify a subset of repeated capabilities using the Python index notation on an nidigital.Session repeated capabilities container, and calling this method on the result.
+                Use Python index notation on the repeated capabilities container sites to specify a subset, and then call this method on the result.
+                To call the method for all sites, you can call it directly on the :py:class:`nidigital.Session`.

             :param levels_sheet: